Why a war may be the only solution Americans can bring to this conflict

 The US used to produce experts on Soviet and Russian affairs like Jack Matlock.
 Today we get the likes of Michael McFaul.
 The decline of popular interest in Russian-area studies, combined with intellectual laziness on the part of the average US citizen, is to blame.

-On February 21, Russia’s President Vladmir Putingave what will most likely go down in history as one of the most important speeches in modern history.
+On February 21, Russia’s President Vladmir Putin gave what will most likely go down in history as one of the most important speeches in modern history.
 It was a brutally honest example of how current events are shaped by the forces of history.
 What is important about this speech isn’t so much the content–that is now part of the historical record–but rather how it was absorbed and interpreted by those who watched it.

 As an American imbued with more than a little first-hand insight into Russian affairs, I have been struck by the inability of the American people to comprehend the historical foundation of Putin’s speech.
 It is not my place to either attack or defend the details put forward by the Russian president.
 I would hope, however, that my fellow citizens would be able to engage in an informed, intelligent, and rational discussion about the speech, given the immense geopolitical ramifications attached to it.